-The 2018 Feast Portland festival takes place from September 13th to 16th.
+The 2019 Feast Portland festival takes place from September 12th to 15th.
 Over the course of four days, participants partake of large scale signature events featuring world class chefs and cuisine, collaborative dinners, informative panels, fun size events, and hands-on experiential classes.
-Also, industry professionals will be on hand to demonstrate the latest innovations in cookware.

-On Friday and Saturday afternoon (September 14th and 15th), the Grand Tasting Presented by New Seasons Market transforms Pioneer Square into rows upon rows of bites and beverages from over 80 food and drink vendors.
+On Saturday and Sunday afternoon (September 14th and 15th), the Big Feast Presented by New Seasons Market transforms Tom McCall Waterfront Park into rows upon rows of bites and beverages.

 The Feast Portland Night Market: Ring of Fire Edition Presented by Alaska Mileage Plan on Friday Evening, September 14th, will take on a ‘Pacific Rim’ theme, showcasing dishes from the West Coast and places like Peru, Mexico, East Asia, and more.
 Encompassing everything from Hawaiian pig to American whiskey, the breadth of adventurous food and drink from 20 all-star chefs and bartenders will keep guests wanting more.
 All this action takes place against the sunset along the Portland waterfront.

-On Saturday evening, September 16th, Smoked!
-Presented by Tillamook sets fire to food harvested from both sea and farm.
+On Saturday evening, September 14th, Smoked sets fire to food harvested from both sea and farm.
 Classic cocktails and Northwest wines will compliment these grilled eats As the evening heats up, once again, watch the sunset along the waterfront.

 Also, during this four-day feast, participants can partake in a bounty of events scattered throughout Portland.
 Choose from intimate themed dinners at a few select establishments or fun size events adding a touch of frivolity to accompany the food and libations.
 Those seeking educational opportunities can sign up for a hands-on class, lecture, or tasting.